 I do wonder why nearly a quarter of my matches have only an unlinked tree, having gone to the trouble of creating one.
 But I’m still grateful when a search leads to an unlinked tree with verifiable sources and useful information.

 Of course, not all trees are useful – either to the tree owners or their fellow researchers.
 Many of our matches have tiny trees with one or two entries.
-After I download my matches to spreadsheet, I use filters to focus on those with trees of reasonable size.
-(Check out this service to download your matches).

 I assume these Ancestry users aren’t interested in genealogy, and I mean no criticism of other people’s interests.
 The concern of this guide to Ancestry is for people who put in the effort of building a tree but end up sabotaging the benefits that Ancestry offers.